bichinger/game_analytics/README.md

     m = GameAnalytics::Metric::Business.new(:user_id => '-100', :session_id => '-100',
       :build => 'development', :message => 'test')
     GameAnalytics.client.enqueue m

+GameAnalytics uses the submitting ip to determine the country the user resides in.
+If you are submitting events in the name of the user (e.g. client) from another machine (e.g. server), you can pass the original ip using `new_with_ip`:

+    m = GameAnalytics::Metric::Business.new_with_ip('123.123.123.123', :user_id => '-100', :session_id => '-100',
+          :build => 'development', :message => 'test')
+        GameAnalytics.client.enqueue m

 You can also send arrays of objects in a single service request:

     GameAnalytics.client.enqueue [m1, m2]